-The INAMU POI 2019 and 2020 include following on care for women at risk of femicide in CE-AAM:
+The INAMU POI 2019 and 2020 include following on care for women at risk of femicide in CEAAM:

+4. To promote the protection, prevention Indicator: 4.1 Annual number of Institutional Program POI P P Strategic and care of women in women who receive Ρ Objective - facing violence against women in its various services for prevention and C V Institutional manifestations, as well as protection against а Strategic Plan other forms of gender- based discrimination. violence in all its manifestations, by region/canton W

+Program to Combat of Violence against Women

-Strategic Objective - Institutional Strategic Plan the protection, prevention and care of women in facing vio- for prevention and protection against vio- lence in all its manifestations, by region/can- Program Promote the Indicator: 4.1.6 Annual number of women at risk of femicide using INAMU preventive services and resources for the first time (Kits, CEAAM) -- -- --- --------- ------------- --
+Indicator: 4.1.6 Protect and Annual number of Promote the women at risk of femicide using INAMU preventive services and resources for the first time (Kits, CEAAM)